Disappearance of Steven Koecher

+Steven Koecher (born November 1, 1979) is an American journalist who disappeared under mysterious circumstances in December 2009.
+He has not been seen since, and his fate or whereabouts are unknown.

-At midday on December 13, 2009, Steven Koecher (born November 1, 1979) got out of his car and parked at the end of a cul-de-sac in the Anthem neighborhood of Henderson, Nevada, United States, an action recorded on a nearby home's security camera.
-After returning shortly afterwards, he retrieved something from the vehicle and walked away, with another security camera capturing his reflection in a car window.
-Koecher has not been seen since, although some activity was recorded on his cell phone over the next two days.
+At midday on December 13, 2009, Koecher parked at the end of a cul-de-sac in the Anthem neighborhood of Henderson, Nevada, United States, and got out of his car, an action recorded on a nearby home's security camera.
+After returning shortly afterwards, Koecher retrieved an unknown object from the vehicle and walked away, with another security camera capturing his reflection in a car window.
+He has not been seen since, although some activity was recorded on his cell phone over the next two days.